 • Never apply the cleaning fluid directly onto the carpet, always apply on the absorbent spotting material.

-• Always test any detergent on an inconspicuous area of carpet prior to treating a stain.
+• Always test any detergent on an inconspicuous area of carpet before treating a stain.

 • When making use of detergents always use the recommended dilution ratios.

-• Always mop, scrape or blot up any excess prior to treatment.
+• Always mop, scrape or blot up any excess before treatment.

 • Never rub or scrub, always operate from the outside of the stain inward to prevent spreading it.